Views on the Kyoto Protocol

-This article is about certain views on the Kyoto Protocol to the United Nations Framework Convention on Climate Change.
+The Kyoto Protocol was an international treaty which extended the 1992 United Nations Framework Convention on Climate Change.

 A 2007 study by Gupta et al. assessed the literature on climate change policy, which showed no authoritative assessments of the UNFCCC or its Protocol that assert these agreements have, or will, succeed in fully solving the climate problem.
 It was assumed that the UNFCCC or its Protocol would not be changed.
 The Framework Convention and its Protocol include provisions for future policy actions to be taken.

 Some environmentalists have supported the Kyoto Protocol because it is "the only game in town," and possibly because they expect that future emission reduction commitments may demand more stringent emission reductions (Aldy et al.., 2003, p.
 9).
 Some environmentalists and scientists have criticized the existing commitments for being too weak (Grubb, 2000, p.
 5).
-On the other hand, many economists think that the commitments are stronger than is justified.
-Particularly in the US, many economists have also been critical of the failure to include quantified commitments for developing countries (Grubb, 2000, p.
+On the other hand, multiple economists think that the commitments are stronger than is justified.
+Particularly in the US, a number of economists have also been critical of the failure to include quantified commitments for developing countries (Grubb, 2000, p.
 31).